 I'm still getting used to calling myself a 'session vocalist'.
 I feel like this job is something I saw on google a few times but never knew anyone actually doing actively.
 I saw people posting ads looking for 'studio vocalists' or something similar, and I always thought "Hey, that would be a cool job if it were realistic".
 Turns out it really is, and after years of trial and error, I finally found the right way to break into the field.

 It's a great field to be in!
 I literally wake up almost every day with a morning gig to prep my voice for.
 And here's the thing, I absolutely need to prep my voice for this line of work, or else I will fail.
 I know it sounds dramatic but I would really be damaging my main instrument if I decided to do my daily work without first starting off with some vocal warm-up exercises.

 Each morning when I wake up, there's a chance I will have a phlegmy throat.
 I suffer from some serious allergies that cake up on me while I sleep at night.
 That might be too much info to share, but hey, we all know how it goes.
-My allergies often give me at the very least, post-nasal drip that really ticks me off, to be honest.
-I ask myself, why can't I wake up with clear passages one day!
+My allergies often give me at the very least, a post-nasal drip that really ticks me off, to be honest.
+I ask myself, why can't I wake up with clear passages one day!?

 My third and final warm-up phase each morning involves a lot of melodic scales to wake my range up, with some vocal trills to rev up a good amount of breathing consistency for the songs I'm about to perform.

 You may be thinking, "Yona, this warm-up seems to be a little too far on the classical choir side of things, what about warming up my belt for this pop song?"